ritikk33/Netflix-Data-Analysis/README.md

 and apply SQL concepts to retrieve insights from it.
 I have used MySQL Workbench for primary data modelling and querying the database and used cmd prompt for loading the data.

-YouTube Link for short video of project: https://youtu.be/lhJ6eUtapd8